This web page describes how to prepare a data file for submission to the

 The following is an example of the desired submission format.
 The program that reads an observer's text file is flexible, and can recognize a header line in any location within the header.
 Upper and lower case are not important.

-StartDate has format: YYYYMMDD, and please use UT for designating
+The date format is YYYYMMDD, and please use UT for designating a start

-a start date.
+date.
 This can be confusing for observers in the USA.
+The exoplanet name

 Sometimes it may be difficult to decide whose name to use for "observer"